 Internet is full of reviews of top performance and really expensive electric skateboards.
 And for sure they might be the best if you have proper budget.
 But what if you are a college student and you would like to try electric skateboarding without spending $1500.
 Here is your answer.
 Please check out our ACTON Blink S review and decide if this board is for you.
 We believe that you will be in love with it and its price.
 Happy reading and shopping.

 First thing to say is that ACTON don’t lie on their papers.
 If they say that ACTON Blink S have range up to 7 miles you can take it for granted.
 The maximum rider weight is 220 lbs and with our average of 180-190 we were able to ride it from 6.20 to 6.70 miles per charge which is really nice.
 Top speed is 15 mph and again this is what we saw on our apps.
 So maybe these specs are not that outstanding regarding the competition of Evolve for example but you are getting exactly what you have paid for.
 When you run out of battery there’s no problem.
 Charging time is only 45-60 minutes.
 Show me another board that can charge that fast and still go 7 miles.
 Nice.
 We will go into that details in the minute.
-Let’s start as usual with Motor.
+Let’s dive into ACTON Blink S review and start as usual with Motor.

 ACTON Blink S is powered by single hub motor with 600W of power.
 As always hub motor won’t give you that much torque as belt ones but it is really fine.
 You can get your top speed of 15 mph in a short time and you won’t be feeling unstable when you start moving.
 Three riding modes will give you a good feeling at the very beginning.
 It is perfect as your first electric skateboard.
 It will teach you how to balance on them and will for sure give you a lot of fun.
 Believe us 15 mph for commuting, having fun or moving through university campus is just enough.